 - How prepared does the student feel for the next grade?
 This point is not to be confused with the grades the student has received (see below).
 Some students can have extremely high marks and still feel they are not ready enough which causes feelings of anxiety.

 - Whether the student will be taking summer school/summer courses.
 Some students take summer school or summer courses to help lessen the load during the regular school year.
 If the student is taking classes which they are not comfortable with or which are considered difficult, they might consider a tutor.

 - For specific subjects, a student’s grades can be an indicator that more help is needed.
 If a student has poor grades in a subject/multiple subjects, a little more help in understanding the material might be needed.
-Some students also feel they are not being challenged enough in the course and do not put in the required amount of work (Take a look at our blog post on this topic here).
+Some students also feel they are not being challenged enough in the course and do not put in the required amount of work.

 - Whether the student would like a head start for next year.
 Some students feel more confident moving into a higher grade if they know at least some of what is to be covered.
 This does not need to be completed with a tutor.
 For example, if the student knows which books they will be reading in the coming year, they can take the summer to read them.
 This way, when the student reads them again during the year, there will be less confusion/stress with other school work.

 DID YOU KNOW?

 Tutoring over the summer can have a more relaxed atmosphere since there is no stress over tests or marks.